psychopy/psychopy/docs/source/coder/coder.rst

 .. note::

-    These do not teach you about Python /per se/, and you are recommended also to learn about that (`Python <http://www.python.org/>`_ has many excellent tutorials for programmers and non-programmers alike).
+    These do not teach you about Python `per se`, and you are recommended also to learn about that (`Python <http://www.python.org/>`_ has many excellent tutorials for programmers and non-programmers alike).
 In particular, dictionaries, lists and numpy arrays are used a great deal in most PsychoPy experiments.

 You can learn to use the scripting interface to PsychoPy in several ways, and you should probably follow a combination of them: